RawArkanis/static_blog/content/articles/01-14/st3-sync.rst

 Remember to edit both two path variables accordingly with your system path.

-This script will remove ``Installed Packages`` and ``Packages`` from SB3 folder and create symbolic links to the folders from Dropbox.
+This script will remove :code:`Installed Packages` and :code:`Packages` from SB3 folder and create symbolic links to the folders from Dropbox.

-To run just open CMD (pressing Windows Key + R and typing cmd), navigate to the location where the script is placed and type ``install.bat``.
+To run just open CMD (pressing Windows Key + R and typing cmd), navigate to the location where the script is placed and type :code:`install.bat`.
 Done!

 Linux
 =====

 *Tested with SB3 Build 3059 on Fedora 20.
 Probably work fine in another linux distros.*

-Same process, create a ``install.sh`` and copy and paste the following code inside:
+Same process, create a :code:`install.sh` and copy and paste the following code inside:

 .. code-block:: bash
-   :linenos: table

     #!/bin/sh
     # Change those two varaibles